seudnuredin/origin-ip-finder/README.md

 # Origin IP Finder

 A Python script that uses SecurityTrails API, wafw00f, and hakoriginfinder to find the origin IP addresses of a given domain and hopefully bypass WAF.
+The more static the URL you provide, the better.

 ## Requirements
 - Python 3.x